-First presented in 1952 as a professional navigation instrument for pilots, the Breitling Navitimer has long since transformed into a luxury timekeeper, which is only rarely used to measure average speed or fuel consumption of the aircraft.
-However, the watch remains to be one of the brand’s flagships and, being powered by their first in-house Caliber B01 movement, offers an impressive combination of functionality, readability and high build quality.
-Prepare to love the new limited edition Breitling Navitimer Blue Sky 60th Anniversary automatic chronograph!
+First presented in 1952 as a professional navigation instrument for pilots, the Navitimer collection of ultra-luxury “aviators” has long since transformed into a luxury timekeeper, which is only rarely used to measure average speed or fuel consumption of the aircraft.
+However, it remains one of their flagships and, featuring their first in-house Caliber B01 movement, offers an impressive combination of functionality, readability, and high build quality.
+Prepare to love the 2012 limited edition Breitling Navitimer Blue Sky 60th Anniversary automatic chronograph!

-The main difference between the new limited edition model and a normal Navitimer is, of course, the “Blue Sky” color of its dial.
-Painted in a nice shade of blue, the dial looks less grim and makes the watch more versatile, suitable to be worn not only with a bomber jacket.
+The main difference between the new limited-edition model and a more or less normal Navitimer is the “Blue Sky” color of its dial.
+Painted in a nice shade of blue, the dial looks less grim and makes the watch more versatile, something that you can wear with something more formal than a leather bomber jacket.

 The blue dial still offers enough contrast for the steel hands and hour markers and looks especially good with the multilink bracelet made from polished steel (although real connoisseurs will most certainly prefer the watch on a dark blue crocodile leather strap with contrasting stitching.)